commitdev/zero/README.md

 brew install zero
 ```

-- Install Zero using the binary binary
+- Install Zero by downloading the binary.

 Download the latest [zero binary] for your systems archetecture. unzip your download add copy the zero binary to the desired location then add it to your system path.